 Lillian Boxman-Shabtai is a PhD candidate in the Media Technology and Society program.
-Prior to coming to Northwestern, she received a BA and an MA in communication from the Hebrew University of Jerusalem, where she studied the circulation of online humor and its role in the articulation of national identity.
+She holds a BA and MA from the Hebrew University of Jerusalem.
 Broadly interested in the relationship between media messages and their audiences, Lillian’s research focuses on textual and societal aspects related to the concept of polysemy (meaning multiplicity).
-Her dissertation explores the framing and reception of a news story about economic inequality in the US by integrating competing theories of interpretation in the discipline.
-Lillian has also completed research on the production of musical remakes on the internet and their meaning structures in relation to literary and legal debates about the transformative qualities of parody.
+Her previous work explored the polysemy of humorous email forwards and YouTube parodies.
+Her dissertation explores the framing and reception of a news story about economic inequality in the US by integrating competing theories of interpretation in the discipline and multiple methods of audience and textual analysis.

 Eleanor R. Burgess is a PhD student in the Media, Technology, and Society program working in Professor Madhu Reddy’s PITCH Lab.
 As a Fulbright scholar she earned her MSc in Technology Entrepreneurship from University College London.
 She received her BA in Communication Studies from Northwestern University with a minor in Global Health Studies.
 Her research investigates the human experience of healthcare technology interaction.
 Within care settings she explores the user needs of patients, families, and healthcare providers.
 These inform her design of human-centered solutions to optimize communication, collaboration and learning within healthcare environments.
 Through analyzing the social and technical aspects of technology design and implementation, she seeks to synthesize best practices of new technology creation within healthcare systems.
 She has designed for populations including firefighters, doctors, and chronic kidney disease patients and is currently conducting research with care managers to support mental healthcare delivery.
 In addition to her academic research she actively involves herself in the tech startup scene to learn about the non-academic challenges of technology design and implementation.